Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 The SSH connection is encapsulated over a TLS connection.

 > [!NOTE]
-> We do not rely on the TLS encryption mechanism here.
-Instead, we use TLS so that some proxies might allow TLS traffic while blocking SSH
+> TLS is used for proxy compatibility, not encryption: some proxies may allow TLS while blocking SSH.

 ### Flags